josmar-crwdstffng/angular/aio/content/guide/component/component-use-send-data-to-parent.md

 </div>

-The `@Output()` decorator function marks a property in a child component as a connection for data to travel from the child component to the parent component.
+The `@Output` decorator function marks a property in a child component as a connection for data to travel from the child component to the parent component.

-The child component uses the property in the `@Output()` decorator function to raise an event in order to notify the parent of the change.
+The child component uses the property in the `@Output` decorator function to raise an event to notify the parent of the change.
-To raise an event, use the `EventEmitter` class with the `@Output()` decorator function.
+To raise an event, use the `EventEmitter` class with the `@Output` decorator function.
 The `EventEmitter` class in `@angular/core` emits custom events.

 ## Prerequisites